atulvarshneya/quantum-computing/README.md

 GATES AND UTILITIES
 -------------------
-All standard gates included.
+All common gates included.
 Can create CONTROLLED GATE for any gates.
 Allows addition of CUSTOM user-defined gates.

 A number of utility functions to manipulate gates - combine sequentially applied, or parallelly applied gates, check for unitarity, inverse.